dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 This document gives a high level overview of the GitHub Apps and the Dockstore GitHub App in particular.
-For details on configuring and using the Dockstore GitHub App with workflows or services, please walk through the :doc:`Getting Started with Workflow <./dockstore-workflows>` or :doc:`Getting Started with Services <./getting-started-with-services>` tutorials, respectively.
+For details on configuring and using the Dockstore GitHub App with workflows or services, please see either :doc:`Getting Started with Workflow <./dockstore-workflows>` or :doc:`Getting Started with Services <./getting-started-with-services>`, respectively.

 With the Dockstore GitHub App, authors do not need to manually refresh their